 Tired of hearing your child whine all the time?
 Encourage her to communicate better!
-Here are practical tips on how to stop your child from whining.
+Here are practical tips on how to stop your child from whining and speak politely.

 Whining is near the top of my “things that annoy me” list.
 It’s one of the triggers that makes me lose my temper.
 My kids will say, “Want waaaaatteeerr…” before I have to remind them that they’re whining.